Chagos Archipelago: Early history

 According to Southern Maldivian oral tradition, local traders and fishermen were occasionally lost at sea and became stranded in one of the islands of the Chagos.
 Eventually they were rescued and brought back home.
 However, these islands were judged to be too far away from the Maldives to be settled permanently by Maldivians.
 Thus, for many centuries, the Chagos were ignored by their northern neighbours.
-However, these tales contrast with the historical view that the Maldives has towards the Chagos, as they were considered to be an extension of Maldivian maritime territory.
-For centuries, the Maldivians have used the Chagos as a base for fishing expeditions.
-People would camp on the islands, catch fish, and cook, smoke, and dry them.
-Additionally, the exiled Maldive King Hassan IX (also known as Dom Manoel), while in Cochin, describes himself in his letters patent of 1561 as King of the Maldive islands, including seven of the islands of Pullobay, referring to Fōlhavahi or the Chagos, and this letter survives in a Portuguese archive in Lisbon.